Friends of Neurodiversity Meetup

 Are you neurodivergent, or wonder if you may be, and want to meet like-minded folks in real life?
 Are you a friend?
 If you're in Vienna, this meetup is your peer-to-peer space for authentic chats and neurodivergent connections.
-We (the organizers) were craving community and maybe you are, too?
+We, the organizers, were craving community and maybe you are, too?
 Be yourself and make new friends — every second Wednesday.
-Sign up

-[Not sure if to join this or other events?
+We know that events can be tricky for neurodivergents.
+So, you're not sure if to join this or other spaces?
 Having a bad day?
 Need ideas to lean on?
-Instead of reassurance, here's a list — might help; especially if you're an autistic, AuDHD, ADHD and / or sensitive individual]
+Instead of reassurance, here's a list — including how we help; especially relevant if you're an autistic, AuDHDer, or ADHDer.

 • Participate in the way that works for you.
 You can use expressions that come natural to you, make pauses, conserve your energy for what matters most to you.
-If you feel comfortable and can relax a little, this may also be a chance to take some space & practise speaking, listening or other (in our case: you do NOT need to speak, and you're expressely encouraged to unmask e.g. dropping eye contact, stimming / fidgeting etc. if you want to).
+If you feel comfortable and can relax a little, this may also be a chance to take some space and practise speaking, listening or other.
+In our case: you do * not * need to speak, and you're expressely encouraged to unmask e.g. dropping eye contact, stimming / fidgeting etc. if you want to.
 Also, we all have good and bad days — so honor your current capacity.
 And don't let anyone pressure you into networking or extra activities.• Do your research and clarify questions in advance.
-Do you know where to go, how it will work etc.?
-For some, this information is regulating (in our case: we did our best to make the event description comprehensive and clear).• Make yourself comfortable.
+Do you know where to go, what would be helpful to bring with you, how the event will be structured?
+For some, this information is regulating.
+In our case: we did our best to make the event description comprehensive and clear; you can rely on the core structure to stay the same unless you're joining one of our approx. bimonthly informal events without facilitation.• Make yourself comfortable.
 You could wear your favourite clothes.
-Bring fidgets (if you use them; in our case: we usually have quite a few on site), a grounding object, ear protectors, water or snacks — anything that will help you feel like yourself.
-If you're in a less friendly space or it's your first time joining, you can bring a smaller fidget that you can discreetly hold in your pocket, take a (longer) bathroom break if you feel overstimulated, leave earlier — because neurodivergent limits are a valid reason to do so etc. Debrief with yourself after the event so you can be there for yourself more and more; or simply do something to decompress — e.g. listening to music, or white noise, or silence — before jumping onto the next thing.• Don't let the obstacles win.
-You can seize the opportunity to break down your routine into manageable steps to take a decision / get ready / come to the event.
+Bring fidgets, if you use them (in our case: we usually have quite a few on site), a grounding object, ear protectors, water or snacks — anything that will help you feel like yourself.
+If you're in a less friendly space or it's your first time joining, you can bring a smaller fidget that you can discreetly hold in your pocket, take a bathroom break if you feel overstimulated, leave earlier — because neurodivergent limits are a valid reason to do so.
+You can debrief with yourself after the event so you can be there for yourself more and more; or simply do something to decompress — e.g. listening to music, or white noise, or silence — before jumping onto the next thing.• Don't let the obstacles win.
+You can seize the opportunity to break down your routine into manageable steps to take a decision, get ready, come to an event.
 Reach out to an organizer to break the ice.
 Plus: see all from the point above.
-(In our case: directions are included in the event description, and requests for accommodations are encouraged).• Keep your reasons close.
-Why do you care about connecting with others (even if you may have had stressful or traumatic experiences in the past, have doubts etc.)?
+In our case: detailed directions are included in the event description, and requests for accommodations are encouraged.• Keep your reasons close.
+Why do you care about connecting with others — even if you may have had stressful or traumatic experiences in the past, have doubts whether an event is for you, or are dealing with worries?
 For the author of this page, the spark was this: "The neurotypical world is losing its glamour; maybe I wished to belong for too long."
 There had to be something else.
 Remember: you deserve community.
+No "excuses" left?
+Our space at Verein MUT is waiting for you.

 We're learning, so come learn with us.
-Scroll down for options on how to dive into exciting resources, propose discussions topics, give feedback and more.
+Scroll down for options on how to dive into exciting resources, give feedback and contribute to the community.

 Before the meetup . . came the research.
 In an effort to re-understand ourselves and the world, we — too — watched videos, read books, joined spaces, discovered role models, talked and thought and took on a new relationship with the world once we realized we may be, or were, neurodivergent.
 What helped most: immersing ourselves, even every day, into broadcasts from the neurodivergent world (read: an Instagram or Youtube account, for example) till we would see ourselves as part of that world and learn its language.
 In short: we needed a place to go.
 At the tip of our fingers.Fast forward, here's a place: a resource guide.
-It features: books, websites, Instagram accounts, graphics etc. Please note that this isn't a course / educational endeavor but an informal space to expand your horizons, discovering informative websites and content creators and new language and maybe even shareable content.
+It features: books, websites, Instagram accounts, graphics etc. Please note that this isn't a course or educational endeavor but an informal space to expand your horizons, discovering informative websites and content creators and new language and maybe even shareable content.
 Built in: Notion.
+Fed by: countless meetups and conversations in the Friends of Neurodiversity community.
 Status: work in progress.
-Easily shareable via the link: bit.ly/neurodivergentresources
+Easily shareable: bit.ly/neurodivergentresources We're open to test a knowledge space that can be edited by everyone later on.

 . . . . . . . . . . ."We’re not damaged;